 ELIXIR is an intergovernmental organisation that brings together life science resources from across Europe.
 These resources include databases, software tools, training materials, cloud storage and supercomputers.
 The goal of ELIXIR is to coordinate these resources so that they form a single infrastructure.
 This infrastructure makes it easier for scientists to find and share data, exchange expertise and agree on best practices.

 ELIXIR unites Europe's leading life science organisations in managing and safe guarding the increasing volume of data being generated by publicly funded research

-ELIXIR UK is the UK node of ELIXIR.
-The node currently consists of 15 organisations with the Earlham Institute as the lead institution.
-If your institution would like to join ELIXIR UK please contact us.
+ELIXIR-UK is the UK node of ELIXIR.
+The node currently consists of 18 organisations with the Earlham Institute as the lead institution.
+If your institution would like to join ELIXIR-UK please click here.

 The UK Node acts as a nucleating force at the national level bringing together individuals and institutions with an interest in developing biological bioinformatics, to help build a critical mass, support, and sustain this community and showcase and deliver the resources this community develops to ELIXIR and further afield.

 The UK Node supports the broader life science research community by providing training and services so that they are better equipped to deal with the data challenges they face and help them discover, distribute, analyse, and store data, exchange expertise and agree on standard approaches.
 Ultimately assisting the community in their excellent research so that they can better understand and gain insights into the biology of the world that surrounds us.